Research and Implementation of Geospatial Data Similarity

 geospatial data input, data feature information extraction, data similarity

-(hereinafter referred to as Data A) and “Vegetation cover resilience data set
+referred to as Data A) and ??Vegetation cover resilience dataset for countries

-referred to as Data B) were randomly selected from the National Qinghai-Tibet
+Data B) were randomly selected from the National Qinghai-Tibet Plateau Data

-Plateau Data Center as experimental data to test the operation and results of
+Center as experimental data to test the operation and results of the GDSCS

-the GDSCS system.
-The file information of data A and data B is shown in Table
+system.
+The file information of data A and data B is shown in Table 2.

 The results of the file test, metadata test